packbackbooks/engineering-docs/the-sprint.md

 - align on team-level goals for the new sprint
 - resolve any outstanding questions about planned work
-- create a plan to meet their sprint goals
+- create a plan to meet the sprint goals

 **Who participates?** The members of an individual team.